tardisgallifrey/ads1115/README.md

 Use of this code or anything here is given without warranty for any purpose.
 USE AT YOUR OWN RISK.

+Short cut:
+If you fork this repo to your own Raspberry Pi, you should be able to run "make clean default" in order to produce the current version of ads_read.

+Run this with "sudo ./ads_read" on Linux and you ought to get a stream from STD_IN on your terminal with the voltage of your chosen AI line on the ADS1115.

+Long story:
 A C based package (more or less) to read analog values from an ADS1115 A/D board.